Intern Permit

 Prescriptions:

+a.
 Glasses or contact lens

+b.
 Pharmaceuticals

 In all cases in which a prescription pharmaceutical agent is recommended by the Intern in the treatment of a patient, the supervising optometrist shall physically examine the patient prior to any prescription being written to determine the agent’s appropriateness for the patient’s condition.
-The supervising optometrist must sign all such prescriptions.
+The supervising optometrist must generate and sign all such prescriptions.

 Limitations of authority:

+a.
 The Intern will not participate in any form of telemedicine

+b.
 If the Intern has passed the NBEO’s ISE examination and the supervising optometrist is certified by this Board to perform injections, the Intern may perform injections under the personal supervision (in the same room) by the supervising optometrist.
 An appropriate informed consent must be used and must note the specifics of the procedure.

 Acknowledging responsibilities of the internship: